How to Increase Red Blood Cell Count

 Also, vitamin C is another nutrient that be in your diet to compensate the deficit of red blood cells.
 This is one of the many other benefits that characterize this vitamin.
 Foods that have more vitamin C include all citrus fruits such as oranges, tangerines, grapefruits, etc., but the fact is that there are many other foods with an even greater content of vitamin C.

 You can add other foods into your diet like kiwis, strawberries, papaya, guava, mango, green leafy vegetables (spinach, broccoli, cabbage...), nuts, legumes, etc. So you will learn about other foods which will help a lot.

 When you raise your red blood cell levels, it will also be very useful to use parsley as a home remedy to increase hemoglobin levels.
 This plant has the capacity to stimulate the production of red blood cells and to improve iron levels in the blood.

 Therefore, in addition to including it as a condiment in your recipes, we recommend that you prepare parsley juices.
 You can also add other vegetables rich in vitamins such as those listed above, or even some carrots.
 You can take a look at how to make carrot juice for more information.

-If you want to read similar articles to How to Increase Red Blood Cell Count, we recommend you visit our Diseases & secondary effects category.
+If you'd like to read similar articles to How to Increase Red Blood Cell Count, we recommend you browse around our Diseases & secondary effects category.